Chavithra/degiro-connector/README.md

 # 6. Account

 ## 6.1.
-How to retrieve the Config table ?
+How to retrieve the table : Config ?

 The config table contains the following informations :